GarisonLotus/christmas-tesla-light-show/README.md

-# **Tesla Light Show Chritmas install Guide**
+# **Tesla Light Show Christmas install Guide**

 ## Details on this presentation

 ### Song

-Song from Candelight Reflections, Tokyo Disneysea.
+Song from Candelight Reflections, Tokyo DisneySea.
 Modified from 5 minutes down to just over 2 minutes to not hit memory limits on the car.

 ###
 Sample video show: https://youtu.be/7z8gpYP6hrE